tinymce/tinymce-docs/_includes/configuration/text-color.md

 ### Options

-These settings affect the execution of the `textcolor` plugin.
+These settings affect the execution of the `textcolor`.
 You can set the dimensions and mapping of the grid of text colors here.

 ### `color_cols`